Despite agreements, risks linger of U.S.-China naval mishaps

 U.S. military officials say they have helped ensure there have been no further incidents as severe as those involving the USS Cowpens in December 2013 and the August 2014 jet encounter.

-Chinese state media accused the U.S. ship of deliberately provocative behaviour while China dismissed U.S. criticism over the warplane incident, saying its fighter pilot kept a safe distance.
+Chinese state media accused the U.S. ship of deliberately provocative behavior while China dismissed U.S. criticism over the warplane incident, saying its fighter pilot kept a safe distance.

 But the protocols have no enforcement mechanisms and contain loopholes, military experts say.
 The CUES does not, for example, cover coast guard or other civilian vessels that China has increasingly used to back its vast territorial claims.

-Some experts also say there is doubt in practice over whether the rules apply to all waters, or only to those recognised by both sides as international -- a potential grey area highlighted by Tuesday's U.S. operation.
+Some experts also say there is doubt in practice over whether the rules apply to all waters, or only to those recognized by both sides as international -- a potential gray area highlighted by Tuesday's U.S. operation.

 "I don't think we could expect these guidelines ... to suffice as an antidote to the potential for danger," said Michael O'Hanlon, a national security expert at the Brookings Institution in Washington, referring to the CUES.